mhayes20/HolistIC/README.md

 rpy2: https://pypi.org/project/rpy2/

 ## Input
+The BED file are WGS-based coordinates of contiguous regions of copy number amplification, organized by contig.
+The CSV file is the dumped output from the GOTHiChicup function of the GOTHiC package.
+The input to HolistIC is data assumed to come from the same individual.

 ### BED file

 The BED file must be a sequence of records of the following format: